-When people think of rustic designs, one of the first things that comes to mind is corrugated metal.
-These panels provide a traditional rustic look and work well as siding.
-From Galvanized metal to replicate the original metal siding to colorful accents, corrugated metal is a durable and reliable choice for siding.
-The ribs of corrugated metal were designed to shed water to keep the exterior of your building protected.
-A popular choice for dramatic accents or beautiful wainscoting is the 7/8" Corrugated in Weathering Steel, while the 1/4" Corrugated in a textured finish is more popular for subtle accents.
+From Galvanized metal that replicates original metal siding to colorful accents, corrugated metal is a durable and reliable choice for siding.
+The ribs of corrugated metal were designed to shed water like a pro to keep the interior and exterior of your home or building protected.

 If you want the rustic look now without the wait, choose from our selection of painted products like Vintage or Rustic Rawhide that are specially crafted to resemble bare or aged metal without waiting for the patina.

 Rustic designs combine wood, stone, and other natural elements to blend into the surrounding environment.
 To break up the different textures of wood and stone, builders and architects often use custom flat panels for beautiful accents.